 Went to get some gasoline and a quick snack after that.
 Came back and the track was closed again.

 This continued trough the day.
 Not sure how many times the track was closed.
-The AMG GTR pictured above was responsible for at least one of the hours closed:
+The AMG GTR pictured above was responsible for at least one hours closed track:

 I got some laps in at around 13:00.
 This time I started to get up to speed and track conditions were dry except at the bottom of Fuchsröhre.
 Car worked great except a slight rubbing sound during right turns.
 Didn't notice before traffic slowed down due to permanent yellow flag before Brünchen.